 By searching the Detailed Schedules of Payments, we can find a few details.

 Remember, information is only available to March 31, and the numbers continued upward in the 8 1/2 months since.
 In addition, these amounts do not reflect expenses paid by the Commission to facilitate work of people it employs.
-Fiscal 2011 and 2012 show the favoured few earned:
+Fiscal 2011 and 2012 (with fiscal 2013 now added) show the favoured few earned:

 I paraphrase Joseph Welch,